16 Minute Read

 It’s tempting to skip the money question and jump straight into looking at homes in your area.
 After all, home shopping is way more fun than thinking through your finances!
 But a weak financial foundation is a recipe for regret when it comes to your home purchase.

 Don’t shortchange your future by having a short-term perspective.
-You will build years of memories in your home.
+You'll build years of memories in your home.
 You’ll share countless meals in the kitchen and spend hours enjoying warm summer days in the backyard.
 Do you want those moments overshadowed by financial stress?

 Buying a home is probably the biggest purchase you’ll ever make.
 Are you sure you’re ready?
 Answering these two questions will help you know!

 Are you financially ready to buy a house?

-Before you begin the home-buying process, we recommend paying off debt and saving up 3–6 months of expenses in an emergency fund.
+Before you begin the home-buying process, we recommend paying off debt and saving up three to six months of expenses in an emergency fund.
 Being financially ready to buy a house is important.
-Here’s why:
+Why?

 When you no longer have a landlord, the responsibility of paying for repairs falls on you.
 So what happens if your water heater bursts after just three months in your new home?

 When you don’t have room in your budget and no savings to fall back on, you may be eating ramen for the rest of the month to get that fixed.
-But if you have a full emergency fund and no debt taking up real estate in your monthly budget, your whole life won’t be rocked by an unexpected repair.
+But if you have a full emergency fund and no debt taking up real estate in your monthly budget, an unexpected repair won't rock your whole life.

 How much should you save?

 Just like any goal, buying a home the smart way takes planning and preparation.
-The most time-consuming task is saving up cash for the down payment, closing costs, and other moving expenses.
+The most time-consuming task is saving cash for the down payment, closing costs and other moving expenses.

-- Down payment.
-We recommend putting down at least 10% on your new home, but 20% is even better because you avoid private mortgage insurance (PMI).
-PMI is an extra cost added to your monthly mortgage payment, and it doesn’t go toward paying off your mortgage balance.
+- Down payment: We recommend putting down at least 10% on your new home, but 20% is even better because you avoid private mortgage insurance (PMI).
+That's an extra cost added to your monthly mortgage payment, and it doesn’t go toward paying off your mortgage balance.